Last updated on November 3rd, 2024 at 02:46 pm

 I was thinking that adding some of the Mississippi Gulf Coast Mardi Gras Krew contact information might be something my readers may be interested in.
 As I have mentioned above, belonging to a Mardi Gras Krewe is not just about the annual parade.
 Krewes are clubs with activities throughout the year.
 The two biggest events are the Ball which takes place after January 1 and the Mardi Gras parade.

-Take a look at some of Krewe’s websites and Facebook accounts, and see the costumes and activities they get involved in.
-Some of the Krewe sites below provide parade routes and other information.
 If you are local, you may want to join a Krew.
 A friend of mine just joined one of the Krews for the social aspects.
 The following are just a few of the many Krewes located on the Mississippi Gulf Coast.
+Click on the blue name which will take you to the Krewe website or Facebook page.

 Note: if your Krewe is not mentioned here, contact us with information and it will be posted.